 The EEO-1 Report requires you to submit “demographic workforce” data on race and ethnicity, gender, and job category on an annual basis to the EEOC and the DOL.
-You can use the EEOC’s online system to securely submit your data.
+You can use the EEOC’s online system to submit your data securely.
 The due date for 2021 is July 19.

 Labor laws are extensive and often difficult to understand—no matter how many employees you have.
 Homebase customers who sign up for HRPro gain affordable access to certified advisors who can help you learn how to remain compliant.